Skip to main content

 Sign Language Interpretation

-IDOR can provide interpretation services in American Sign Language (ASL) for people who are deaf or hard of hearing.
-To request interpretation services in ASL for an IDOR event, employment interview with IDOR, or other related occurrence, please complete and submit Form IDR-969, Interpreter Request.
+IDOR can request interpretation services in American Sign Language (ASL) for people who are deaf or hard of hearing.
+To request ASL interpreter services for an IDOR event, employment interview with IDOR, or other related occurrence, please complete and submit Form IDR-969, Interpreter Request.
 Requests should be made at least four weeks before the services are needed.

 Text-Based Assistive Devices

 IDOR can accept calls from individuals who use auxiliary aids and services for people with hearing impairments, including teletype (TTY) and telecommunications device for the deaf (TDD).
 Individuals using a TTY can reach IDOR at 1 800-544-5304.
-Taxpayers may always contact IDOR utilizing the email addresses for specific topics found on IDOR’s Contact Us webpage.
+IDOR has multiple agents responding to calls through the TTY line.
+If a question is pertaining to Individual Income Tax, taxpayers may also send an email to REV.TAD-IIT@illinois.gov.
+Taxpayers may also contact IDOR business areas utilizing email addresses for specific topics found on the Department’s Contact Us page.

-Taxpayers may also use the Illinois Relay Center, a free service available 24 hours a day and seven days a week that allows people who are deaf, hard of hearing, speech-disabled, or deaf-blind to place and receive calls to standard telephone users via a keyboard or assistive device, to contact IDOR.
+The Illinois Relay Center, a 24-hour, 7 day per week free service available allows individuals with deaf, hard of hearing, speech, or deaf-blind disabilities to place and receive calls to standard telephone users via a keyboard or assistive device.

 Email: REV.EEO@illinois.gov

-If you believe IDOR has failed to provide the services noted above, denied you the benefits of the IDOR Language Access Plan, or discriminated in another way, a grievance can be filed with the IDOR equal employment officer through our Access Complaint Form.
+If you believe IDOR has failed to provide the services noted, denied you the benefits of the IDOR Language Access Plan, or discriminated in another way, a grievance should be filed with the IDOR Equal Employment Opportunity Office through our online Access Complaint Form.
+Complaints may also be filed in person at any IDOR office or by contacting IDOR’s EEO Office using the contact information above.
+Written complaints must be filed within six months of the alleged denial.
+If you need help filing a grievance, please contact the IDOR Language Access Coordinator.

-Complaints about interpreter services can also be filed with the Illinois Deaf and Hard of Hearing Commission by email, mail, phone, or fax at:
+Complaints about sign language interpreter services may also be filed with the Illinois Deaf and Hard of Hearing Commission by email, mail, phone, or fax at:

 Illinois Deaf and Hard of Hearing Commission (IDHHC)